Mobile application security audits

 In addition, to help in the identification and detection of such requirements at the technical level, from Tarlogic we make use of the MSTG (Mobile Security Testing Guide), which serves to analyze and assess the risks associated with MASVS.

-The technology of Android and iOS mobile applications is advancing rapidly, and with it the possible threats to the security and privacy of their users.
-To stay up to date, Application traffic is increasing day by day, at the same time that new security flaws appear frequently in the news.
-Tarlogic Security offers a complete set of security and privacy tests developed especially for mobile applications.
+The technology and development of Android and iOS mobile applications is advancing rapidly, and with it the possible threats to the security and privacy of their users.
+To stay up to date, Tarlogic Security offers a complete set of security and privacy tests developed especially for mobile applications.

 Mobile app security testing FAQs